BNAS:An Efficient Neural Architecture Search Approach Using Broad Scalable Architecture: Related Work

-A great number of one-shot approaches \cite{brock2017smash,pham2018efficient,liu2018darts,chen2019progressive,xu2019pc} have been presented for improving the efficiency of NAS further.
-These one-shot approaches defined all possible candidate architectures in a one-shot model for avoiding the issue of retraining each child model from scratch.
-SMASH \cite{brock2017smash} used a hyper-network to generate the weights of a designed architecture so that the search process can be accelerated greatly.
-In particular, aforementioned ENAS \cite{pham2018efficient} was presented.
-In order to improve the efficiency, ENAS used parameter sharing for avoiding each candidate deep architecture retraining from scratch.
-Furthermore, \citet{liu2018darts} proposed Differentiable ARchiTecture Search (DARTS).
+Different from the previous two types of NAS, gradient-based framework transferred the architecture optimization issue from discrete space to continuous one. \citet{liu2018darts} proposed Differentiable ARchiTecture Search (DARTS).
 DARTS discovered the computation Cells within a continuous domain for formulating NAS in a differentiable way.
 DARTS achieved three order of magnitudes less expensive than previous approaches \cite{zoph2017neural,zoph2018learning}.
 Subsequently, several developed versions of DARTS (e.g., P-DARTS \cite{chen2019progressive}, PC-DARTS \cite{xu2019pc}) were proposed.
-Based on the framework of DARTS, P-DARTS modified the scalable architecture in a progressive way, and delivered novel search efficiency of 0.3 GPU day.
+Based on the framework of DARTS, P-DARTS modified the scalable architecture in a progressive way, and delivered novel search efficiency of 0.3 GPU days.
 PC-DARTS activated partial channel connections of Cell to reduce the memory usage of DARTS so that lager batch size could be set in the architecture search phase.
 Lager batch size contributed to reduce the search cost and uncertainty in NAS.
-Moreover, PC-DARTS achieved state-of-the-art efficiency (0.1 day) on a single GeForce GTX 1080Ti GPU.
+Moreover, PC-DARTS achieved state-of-the-art efficiency (0.1 days) on a single GeForce GTX 1080Ti GPU.